daSmug/eberron-s2/README.md

 - What your character did during the Last War, which went for 100 years and only ended 2 years ago.
 	- You may have served in the Last War, fighting for Breland against the other nations.
 	- If you didn't, then a lot of people you know probably did.
 A good percentage did not come back.
+- What good and bad experiences your character has had.
+- 	- Smug will be asking for one good and one bad thing that happened to the character for each level-up.
 - What your character did that brought them to the attention of Knight-Marshal Banarak Tithon, the deadliest swordsman in the land, and your boss.
+The recruitment likely happened at level 4, and the team has progressed to level 5 in the last year.
 	- Was it something in the War?
 	- Were you a recommendation from a powerful figure within the government, or a Dragonmarked House?
 - What your character has in Sharn that makes them want to see it survive.